mongodb/docs/source/includes/api/no-body-parameters.rst

-This endpoint does not use HTTP request body parameters.
+This endpoint doesn't use |http| request body parameters.